exakat/exakat-docs/Reference/Rules/Structures/StrictInArrayFavorite.rst

 The analyzed code has less than 10% of one of the two sets : for consistency reasons, it is recommended to make them all the same.

 Warning : the two sets of operators have different precedence levels.
 Using and or && is not exactly the same, especially and not only, when assigning the results to a variable.
+In doubt, it is recommended to use the strict mode.

 .. code-block:: php